zmahfuz0613/react-password-validator/README.md

 1. Add your form inputs in `Validator.js`.
 Include inputs for `email`, `password`, `passwordConfirm`, and a `submit` button.
 2. Use `useState` to initialize state for each of these fields.
-3. Add methods for handling inputs for password and password confirm, and checking that the passwords match.
-Be sure to update state in these methods.
+3. Add event listeners for handling inputs for password and password confirm, and checking that the passwords match.
+Be sure to update state in these functions.
-4. Bind the methods in the constructor.
-5. Display a message if the user's inputs are valid.
+4. Display a message if the user's inputs are valid.

 ## Bonus